 Just imagine the city that was established by the House of Medici in the 16th century as ‘the perfect town’ where everyone is welcome.
 A lot of taxes were abolished for those who came to do business but also some personal penalties were forgiven.
 This is the place to see the old and the new fortress along the canals known as the New Venice.
 (Check out the Things to do in Livorno post.)

 Livorno is now one of the most modern places in Tuscany and the third most populated after Florence and Prato.
 Shops are lined up and covered along the main avenue.
 Make sure to stroll to Republic Square and the Covered Market.
 (A sweet pastry with rice can be a perfect snack choice!)

 Florence is a special place.
 It didn’t even matter that it was too hot for being outside in the sun.
-Nothing could have stopped me from rushing around and seeing the landmarks.
+Nothing could have stopped me from rushing around and seeing the landmarks (Florence Things to do).
 Expect a lot of tourists at the famous 15th-century Duomo, also known as the Cathedral Santa Maria del Fiore.

 Since you are in Florence, try not to skip touching the boar’s snout.
 The popular fountain sculpture should be ‘fed’ with a coin that is to fall into the grid if the year is going to be fruitful and abundant for you.
 How very Florence-like!

 PS: Only an hour or so from central Tuscany, there are the beautiful Cinque Terre villages in the Liguria region.
 Of course, I went to see them!